-This year, the program consists of two sessions.
-Participants may register for either or both.
+This year, the program consists of two sessions:

 Understanding and resisting institutional racism, sexism and homophobia in academia (Wednesday 3 July, 12h-19h)

+Early career scholars reflect on specific aspects of their career with accomplished and experienced scholars in speed mentoring sessions.
 Whether you just finished your PhD, are a newly hired assistant professor working towards tenure, or are a tenured assistant professor seeking the next step in your career, these speed mentoring sessions offer the opportunity to seek advice from established scholars.
-Themes of questions may include, but are not restricted to: improving your track-record, time-management; working towards tenure or going from one temporary contract to another; administrative responsibilities; meeting publication targets; facing competition; increasing public or international visibility; juggling work and private life.
+Themes of questions may include, but are not restricted to: improving your track-record; time-management; working towards tenure or going from one temporary contract to another; administrative responsibilities; meeting publication targets; facing competition; increasing public or international visibility; juggling work and private life.

 We are looking forward to welcoming you for the ECPG Early Career Scholars Programme (ECSP) at the University of Amsterdam!
 After the ECSP, we would be happy to show you around at some local restaurants and bars and provide tips for other activities during your stay.

 We will be sharing information about these and other social activities via Facebook (https://www.facebook.com/groups/ecsp2019).
 You can use the group to share your questions or connect with other early career scholars before and during the conference.
 Feel free to also contact us via email.